Databases-Berea-SP25/T2-Entity-Relationship-Diagramming/README.md

 ### Features of the Diagram

-We've done the first one for you:
+**a.
+List the features of this diagram.
+We've done the first one for you.**

 - **Boxes:** Represent entities, such as Customer.
 - **[Your Answer Here]**